Chantal has presented in over 6 countries, 47 cities and 19 states and has provided virtual trainings on-line.

 Chantal was a terrific Keynote Speaker and a Breakout Speaker at our Annual Convention.
 We had excellent evaluations from the audience and would bring her back without question.
 Top qualities: Great Results, Expert, Creative – Janet Donahue, Director of Development at The Arc of Illinois

-Here are the different presentations Chantal can deliver in person or on-line:
+Here are the different presentations Chantal can deliver:

 Love, Sex, God, & Autism